 Be aware of your blind spots

-- Where people could unexpectedly dart into traffic, like congested office or retail complexes and neighborhoods.
-Always expect pedestrians.
+- Where people could unexpectedly dart into traffic, like a congested office or retail complexe and neighborhoods.
+Always expect pedestrians!